 So for example, if a return of £1.30 per £1 invested is achieved, investors will receive approximately £1.22 (being 99.99% of £1.20 and 20% of £0.10).
 Given the current M&A activity and exit multiples a target return of 1.2x could well be exceeded in our view, but of course this is not guaranteed.

-Year 4 is the targeted year of exit.
+Year 4 is the targeted year of exit, although this is not guaranteed.
 A sale to a consolidator or private equity firm is the most likely route in the management’s opinion.
 Recent deals indicate that average exit multiples for managed storage businesses are in the region of 8x.

 There have been several acquisitions of storage sites throughout Europe.
 In 2014 circa £80 million of deals were transacted in the UK alone.
 In recent years private equity firms such as Fremont Realty Capital, Alpha Real Capital and Cabot Square Capital have acquired sites in the UK.
 Storage providers such as Big Yellow, Access and Lok'nStore also acquire sites in the UK, further increasing M&A activity and deal valuations.

 - Identifying, sourcing and acquiring the best sites in the best locations for the right price is key.
 Offsetting this slightly, land prices appear to be marginally less volatile in the north of the country compared to the South East.
 In addition, the sites have alternative uses which helps maintain value.
 However the market is getting more crowded and there is increased competition for good sites.

 - Robust internal financial controls for capital expenditure and construction costs are essential to avoid overspending.